A Surprising Connection

-This week, I dug deeper into my MOTHER’s father’s grandfather’s line.
+I dug deeper into my MOTHER’s father’s grandfather’s line.
 The family name I was looking at was Louisa A Copes.
 Copes, not Cope.
 In my research, stayed to the Copes line and found precious few (though there were many a Cope!)

 Louisa Copes’ father, John Henry Copes died 18 January 1860.
 His wife was Isabella Sarah Catherine Egbert (B. Staten Island, 14 Mar 1822 Died, 1862).

 I found a John Henry Copes in Virginia.
 Not where I expected him to be from!
 There was a Copes family on the Eastern Shore of Accomack County of Virginia, and were seaman.

 ~John Custis Copes had a son John Henry Copes, both mariners, small enterprises on the Eastern shore (of the Chesapeake Bay).